mvysny/karibu-migration/README.md

 * `HasSize.setHeightUndefined()` is replaced by `setHeight(null)`
 * `Component.setCaption()` is replaced by `Component.setLabel()` from karibu-tools.
    * Warning: in order for the caption to be visible, the component must be nested in `VerticalLayout`/`HorizontalLayout`/`FlexLayout`.
-   * Alternatively, wrap the component in the `LabelWrapper` component decorator from karibu-tools which adds label to any component.
+   * Alternatively, wrap the component in the `LabelWrapper` component decorator from `karibu-migration-common`.
    * See more at [Vaadin 8->14 Counterparts blogpost](https://mvysny.github.io/vaadin-8-14-api-counterparts/)
 * `Component.getCaption()` is replaced by `Component.getLabel()` from karibu-tools.
 * `CssLayout` is replaced by a `Div`